johnbeve/PHI-696/Project-3/README.md

   (b)  Transitive
   Answer: branching part of
   The definition says: x is a branching part of y if and only if x is part of y and x is connected directly or indirectly to the main stem of y.
-  "branching part of" should be transitive because if a branching_part_of b and y branching_part_of c, then, first, a part_of b, and b part_of c, and second, a is connected directly or indirectly to the main stem of b, and b is connected directly or indirectly to the main stem of c.
+  "branching part of" should be transitive because if a branching_part_of b and b branching_part_of c, then, first, a part_of b, and b part_of c, and second, a is connected directly or indirectly to the main stem of b, and b is connected directly or indirectly to the main stem of c.
 Since part_of(instance level) is transitive, so is connected directly or indirectly to the main stem, a branching_part_of c.

   (c)  Symmetric

-  Answer: aligned with
+  Answer: partially overlaps
-  If x aligned_with y, x is at the same line with y.
-So, y is at the same line with x too.
-  Therefore, "aligned with" should be symmetric.
+  The definition: x partially overlaps y iff there exists some z such that z is part of x and z is part of y, and it is also the case that neither x is part of y or y is part of x.
+As a result, in any case where x partially_overlaps y, there must be a z that is part_of both x and y in which z is not identical with x or y.
+Therefore for x, y, partially overlaps can be inverse applied, which means y necessarily partially_overlap x.

   (d)  Functional